 - A5.1 Under certain circumstances, a decision to withdraw an approved College award may be taken, and it is the responsibility of the Principal to approve or reject such a decision.
-A validated award can only be terminated through a determination of the HE Strategic Approval Panel. - A5.2 When an award ceases to recruit students, the School will take appropriate action to ensure that: - a. standards are maintained for any students remaining on the award; - b. students are transferred to a suitable alternative award subject to their individual acceptance of these arrangements. - A5.3 Where a validated award has not recruited students for a period of two consecutive academic years the award will normally be treated as having no further market value and the College will take steps to terminate the award. - A5.4 Under these Regulations it is the responsibility of the Heads of School to monitor recruitment to validated awards of the College for this purpose, and to advise the Principal of any award which falls within regulation A5.3.
+A validated award can only be terminated through a determination of the HE Strategic Approval Panel. - A5.2 When an award ceases to recruit students, the School will take appropriate action to ensure that: - a. standards are maintained for any students remaining on the award; - b. students are transferred to a suitable alternative award subject to their individual acceptance of these arrangements; and

-A5.5 Where a validated award is to be terminated for any other reason than A5.3, permission to terminate can only be granted by the Principal.
+- c. to ensure that all validation records are formally transferred to the Academic Registry. - A5.3 Where a validated award has not recruited students for a period of two consecutive academic years the award will normally be treated as having no further market value and the College will take steps to terminate the award. - A5.4 Under these Regulations it is the responsibility of the Heads of School to monitor recruitment to validated awards of the College for this purpose, and to advise the Principal of any award which falls within regulation A5.3. - A5.5 Where a validated award is to be terminated for any other reason than A5.3, permission to terminate can only be granted by the Principal.
 Permission will only be granted in this circumstance, where the interests of any students enrolled on the programme have been protected.
-In normal circumstances this will mean that appropriate teach out arrangements have been put inplace to allow existing students to be able to complete their programme of study.
+In normal circumstances this will mean that appropriate teach out arrangements have been put in place to allow existing students to be able to complete their programme of study.